 - Setting up a meeting with the person

-- Calling him or her on the phone
+- Calling them on the phone

 - Moving nearer to that person